Dr. Thomas Armel

 Dr. Ashley Arigoni

-Ashley is a Principal Scientist at QS-2 where she manages the Energy Technologies portfolio with an emphasis on work at the Advanced Research Projects Agency – Energy (ARPA-E).
+Ashley is a Principal Scientist at QS-2 where she manages the Energy Technologies portfolio.
 Ashley is a recognized expert in the development and application of optimization models across a wide variety of use cases to analytically determine best practices for realizing strategic objectives.
 She has worked on projects spanning electric grid management, risk mitigation, commodity procurement, inventory stockpiling, shipping route planning, and health care topics including fertility planning.

 Prior to joining QS-2, Ashley worked in power systems operations and trade analytics for Xcel Energy.
 She received her Ph.D. in Operations Research with Engineering from the Colorado School of Mines and holds a Bachelor’s of Science and Engineering Degree in Operations Research and Financial Engineering from Princeton University.

 Dr. Andrew Nichols